opentripplanner/OpenTripPlanner/how_snapshot_deps_were_fixed.md

 # Extra deps:

-Need to make sure the following dependencies are present and OK
+Need to make sure the following dependencies are present and OK.
+(They were - I compared output from `mvn dependency:tree` before and after.)

 ```
 [INFO] +- org.onebusaway:onebusaway-gtfs:jar:1.3.5-conveyal-SNAPSHOT:compile